 In just a few months, the coronavirus managed to wreck health and the economy too.
-The value of your stock market portfolio, 401(k), or IRA might have plummeted.
-And you have every reason to worry about your financial health.
-But at a time like this, you need to stay calm.
-Panic may instigate you to make rash decisions, which you would regret later.
+The value of your stock market portfolio, 401(k), or IRA might have plummeted because of it.
+And you had every reason to worry about what happened to your retirement savings when the market went up and down.
+But, there’s no need to panic during emergencies because it may instigate you to make rash decisions, which you would regret later.

-Here’s what you should do to manage your retirement savings during COVID-19:
+Here’s what you should do to manage your retirement savings during troubled times.

 Don’t make decisions based on emotions

 No doubt, it’s a scary time.
 But avoid making financial decisions when you are panicking.
 Irrational decisions taken at this time can cause long-term consequences, which may adversely affect your retirement plan.

 Your long-term investment vehicles are probably at a low point.
 And you’ll be tempted to liquidate them.
 But liquidating your long-term investments is a dangerous thing to do right now because when the market recovers, you will lose lots of money.